QuickBox/pro_v3_translations/README.md

 - Copy `lang_en.php` and rename it to `lang_es.php`.
 - Now edit `lang_es.php` and translate the values accordingly.
+- For CLI translations, you'll need to translate each module in the `CLI/lang/en/cli/` directory:
+  - Copy the entire `CLI/lang/en/` directory structure
+  - Translate the text values in each `.sh` module file
+  - Keep the function names and structure exactly the same
 - Repeat this process for all other files in the `UI/lang/` and `CLI/lang/` directories.

 #### Example editing PHP strings in the UI: